mhsendur/RealEstateTweetBot/README.md

 # Twitter Bot for Real Estate Recommendations

 ## Overview
 This project involves the development of a **Twitter bot** designed to autonomously promote real estate properties in **Istanbul, Turkey**.
 By leveraging **data analytics** and **machine learning**, the bot identifies the best-value properties, generates engaging tweets, and posts them to Twitter.
 The goal is to attract potential buyers and investors by showcasing high-value real estate listings in an appealing manner.
-The bot account can be reached at https://x.com/_RealEstateBot.
+The bot account can be reached at: https://x.com/_RealEstateBot.

 ---